robertblackwell/ubuntu-setup/README.md

 However since the domain __stringy.io__ is already in use I must use a different domain for this server and for accessing the __stringy.io__ applications.

-I have chosen __iracoon.com__ as the domain for my efforts.
+I have chosen __iracoon.com__ as the domain for both th server and the implementation of the stringy.io app.

-The starting point for this effort is a server running `Ubuntu 14.04.2 LTS (Trusty Tahr)` for which you have ssh access as root.
+The __starting point__ for this effort is a server running `Ubuntu 14.04.2 LTS (Trusty Tahr)` for which you have ssh access as root.

 The notes below we made during the process in the hope of reminding me what I did.